dereklin15/dereklin15/README.md

 The COVID19 pandemic greatly affected the world with extreme disruption in the hospitality industry.
 Due to the pandemic, the industry was shut down and it was a challenging time for all.
 From operating the hotel with limited staff, to closing the hotel for a 7month period, and to reopening the hotel with new and safe policies and procedures, there was much to be gained from the experience.
 Given that I was able to develop and hone in on my soft skills, I had the desire to learn hard skills and continue to be ENTHUSIASTIC about growth and development in life.

 I then pivoted to the more technology side of hospitality, joining Autoclerk INC, Best Western Hotels and Resorts as a IT Technician.
 Autoclerk is a Hotel Property Management System with over 600+ properties world-wide.
+As I continued to grow, I became a IT Business Analyst for Best Western Hotels where I was part of a pioneer project team integrating the payment processor Stripe Platform/API for international hotels in compliance to the Payment Services/Strong Customer Authentication (PSD2/SCA) Directive in the European Economic Area (EEA).

 I also went through the California State University East Bay Certificate of Cybersecurity Bootcamp powered by Fullstack Academy.
 This six-month immersive program that developed my skills in advanced red team/blue team skills as well as knowledge in networking and security tools.
 With completion of the certificate in April 2022, I am now continuing my drive and enthusiasm for growth and development in my career.
 With my POLISHED experiences both in customer/client relations, leadership, and hard skills in security tools and technology, I am confident in my ability to be a positive asset in my endeavors.

 Please enjoy this profile and I would love to connect further!